Shuvo1505/native-android-ChatMosphere/README.md

 # Getting Started

 1) Android version must be 6.0 (Marshmallow) or above
+2) This app is optimized for smartphones.
+User experience on tablets may be suboptimal and it does not support wearable devices
-2) To access this app, you'll need to create a ChatMosphere account using your email
+3) To access this app, you'll need to create a ChatMosphere account using your email
 ----------------------------------------------------------------------------------------------------------------------

 # Features